Delfino Pescara 1936

 Delfino Pescara 1936, commonly referred to as Pescara, is a professional Italian football club based in Pescara, Abruzzo.

-The club was formed in 1936 and currently plays in Serie C. Pescara has competed in seven seasons in Serie A, 1977–78, 1979–80, 1987–88, 1988–89, 1992–93, 2012–13 and last participated in 2016–17.
+The club was formed in 1936 and currently plays in Serie B, following their victory in the 2024–25 Serie C promotion play-offs.
+Pescara has competed in seven seasons in Serie A, 1977–78, 1979–80, 1987–88, 1988–89, 1992–93, 2012–13 and last participated in 2016–17.
 The team's official colors are white and light blue varied between either azure or sky blue, manifested in striped shirts with white socks and shorts.

 History

 Aside from a spell in Serie B in the 1940s, Pescara had a relatively undistinguished history until promotion to Serie B in 1974.
 With players like Giorgio Repetto and Bruno Nobili in the midfield, they managed to win their first promotion to Serie A in 1977 after winning the promotion play-off, but ultimately finished their first season in Serie A in last place.
 A second promotion after a play-off followed, but once more they would be relegated from the top flight and then descended to Serie C1 within two years.

 Nonetheless, after returning to Serie B after a year, Pescara would enjoy a revival after the appointment of Giovanni Galeone as coach in 1986.
 His philosophy of attacking football saw the Biancazzurri promoted to Serie A as champions in 1987, where they lasted two years with players such as Júnior and Blaž Slišković among the club's star players.
 Galeone would return during the 1990–91 season and oversaw another promotion the following year.

 After relegation, Pescara remained in Serie B side throughout the 1990s, narrowly missing promotion in 1999.
 Relegation to C1 followed in 2001, with promotion in 2003 being followed by two revoked relegations in a row due to bankruptcy and scandals affecting other clubs.
 Pescara was ultimately relegated in the 2006–07 season, with three presidential and managerial changes during the season.
 In December 2008, the debt-ridden club was legally declared out of business and its control passed to a bankruptcy trustee appointed by the Court of Pescara.
 In February 2009, a takeover from a group named Delfino Pescara 1936 was finalized with Deborah Caldora becoming the first woman to serve as chairman of the club.
 In the meantime, results did not improve significantly and in March, Giuseppe Galderisi was dismissed from the head coaching post with Antonello Cuccureddu being appointed as the new boss.